What is cardiology?

 What is meant by a consultation?

 Private consultations are scheduled at 40 minutes for first consultations or those more than a year since the last review, and 20 minutes for follow up appointments.
 The appointment will include the discussion of your symptoms, clinical examination, and recommendations regarding any further investigation or treatments.
-A letter summarising the consultation will usually be sent to the referring GP with copy to you.
+A letter summarising the consultation will usually be sent to both you and your GP and any doctor who has referred you.

 What tests might I need?